-As such, installing Android 11 on your own phone right now might not be too worth it.
+Just a forewarning, though, installing Android 11 on your own phone right now might not be worth it.
 There will be a lot of bugs and most of the new features you won’t even see.
 Though, there are a few new user-facing features like a native screen recorder, chat bubbles, a notification history, and more.

 Without further ado, here are all the changes and new features we’ve found so far.